 Note: Once you have received a Stage 2 RAP period, you cannot receive a new loan until your existing loans are paid in full.
 However, you can return to interest-free status on your existing apprentice loan if you begin training in a Red Seal trade again.

-If you have a permanent disability, your permanent disability-related expenses may further reduce your revised monthly payment.
-Related expenses include uninsured medical expenses, special care and other expenses directly related to your permanent disability.
+If you have a permanent disability, or a persistent or prolonged disability, your disability-related expenses may further reduce your revised monthly payment.
+Related expenses include uninsured medical expenses, special care and other expenses directly related to your disability.

-The Government will cover both the principal and interest amounts that exceed your reduced monthly payments.
-As long as you remain eligible for the RAP-PD, the balance of your loan is gradually paid off and repayment obligations will not exceed 10 years after you end your apprenticeship.
+The government will cover both the principal and interest amounts that exceed your reduced monthly payments.
+As long as you remain eligible for the RAP-D, the balance of your loan is gradually paid off and repayment obligations will not exceed 10 years after you end your apprenticeship.

 Repayment Assistance Estimator